cfrg/draft-irtf-cfrg-signature-key-blinding/draft-irtf-cfrg-signature-key-blinding.md

 Key blinding introduces three new functionalities for the signature scheme syntax:

 - BlindKeyGen: A function for generating a private blind key.
-- BlindPublicKey(pkS, bk): Blind the public verification key `pkS` using the private blinding key `bk`, yielding a blinded public key `pkR`.
+- BlindPublicKey(pkS, bk, ctx): Blind the public verification key `pkS` using the private blinding key `bk` and context `ctx`, yielding a blinded public key `pkR`.
-- BlindKeySign(skS, bk, msg): Sign a message `msg` using the private signing key `skS` with the private blind key `bk`.
+- BlindKeySign(skS, bk, ctx, msg): Sign a message `msg` using the private signing key `skS` with the private blind key `bk` and context `ctx`.

-For a given `bk` produced from BlindKeyGen, key pair `(skS, pkS)` produced from KeyGen, and message `msg`, correctness requires the following equivalence to hold with overwhelming probability:
+For a given `bk` produced from BlindKeyGen, key pair `(skS, pkS)` produced from KeyGen, a context value `ctx`, and message `msg`, correctness requires the following equivalence to hold with overwhelming probability:

 ~~~
-Verify(BlindKeySign(skS, bk), msg, BlindPublicKey(pkS, bk)) = 1
+Verify(BlindKeySign(skS, bk, ctx), msg, BlindPublicKey(pkS, bk, ctx)) = 1
 ~~~

 Security requires that signatures produced using BlindKeySign are unlinkable from signatures produced using the standard signature generation function with the same private key.

-A signature scheme with key blinding may also optionally support the ability to unblind public keys.
+When the context value is known, a signature scheme with key blinding may also support the ability to unblind public keys.
 This is represented with the following function.

-- UnblindPublicKey(pkR, bk): Unblind the public verification key `pkR` using the private blinding key `bk`.
+- UnblindPublicKey(pkR, bk, ctx): Unblind the public verification key `pkR` using the private blinding key `bk` and context `ctx`.

-For a given `bk` produced from BlindKeyGen and `(skS, pkS)` produced from KeyGen, correctness of this function requires the following equivalence to hold:
+For a given `bk` produced from BlindKeyGen, `(skS, pkS)` produced from KeyGen, and context value `ctx`, correctness of this function requires the following equivalence to hold:

 ~~~
-UnblindPublicKey(BlindPublicKey(pkS, bk), bk) = pkS
+UnblindPublicKey(BlindPublicKey(pkS, bk, ctx), bk, ctx) = pkS
 ~~~

 # Ed25519ph, Ed25519ctx, and Ed25519

 This section describes implementations of BlindPublicKey, UnblindPublicKey, and BlindKeySign as modifications of routines in {{RFC8032, Section 5.1}}.
 BlindKeyGen invokes the key generation routine specified in {{RFC8032, Section 5.1.5}} and outputs only the private key.
+This section assumes a context value `ctx` has been configured or otherwise chosen by the application.

 ## BlindPublicKey and UnblindPublicKey